 Former judge Warren Knight founded JAMS in Southern California in 1979 as a for-profit corporation committed to private resolution of commercial disputes.
-The company's subsequent national and international expansion now makes it the world's largest private provider of mediation and arbitration services.
-JAMS remains headquartered in Irvine, California, and comprises 25 offices in North America and London, UK.
-It maintains an exclusive panel of over 300 full-time neutrals, including retired judges and attorneys with experience in alternative dispute resolution.
+The company’s subsequent national and international expansion now makes it the world’s largest private provider of mediation and arbitration services.
+JAMS remains headquartered in Irvine, California, and comprises 25 offices in North America and London (UK).
+It maintains an exclusive panel of over 300 full-time neutrals, including retired judges and attorneys with experience in alternative dispute resolution (ADR).
 JAMS neutrals are supported by approximately 200 full-time associates.

-While best known as a market-leading mediation provider, domestic and international arbitration comprise some 3,100 case filings and over 30% of revenue.
-Its reputation as a top-tier source of arbitrators owes much to the vast experience of its panelists and to JAMS' ongoing internal training programmes.
-All JAMS arbitrators, with very few exceptions are full-time ADR practitioners who no longer practise law, thus assuring strict independence and impartiality.
+While best known as a market-leading mediation provider, domestic and international arbitrations comprise some 3,000 case filings and over 30 per cent of revenue.
+Its reputation as a top-tier source of arbitrators owes much to both the vast experience of its panellists and to JAMS’ ongoing internal training programmes.
+All JAMS arbitrators, with very few exceptions, are full-time ADR practitioners who no longer practise law, thus assuring strict independence and impartiality.
 It also bears mention that JAMS does not operate through external committees or advisory groups composed of representatives of major law firms.

 JAMS arbitrators sit in cases both administered by JAMS and not administered by JAMS.
 Many of our panellists are listed on the panels of other major arbitration organisations.
 Many are fellows of the Chartered Institute of Arbitrators.

-All neutrals are vetted prior to joining JAMS and subject to ongoing scrutiny.
-Party feedback is sought and welcome, both during and after arbitrations.
-With increasing pressure on time and costs in arbitration, JAMS' close relationship with its neutrals offers a degree of oversight and therefore comfort to parties - whether or not JAMS is administering the case - that the process will be run in an efficient manner, and that awards are delivered in a timely fashion.
+All neutrals are vetted prior to joining JAMS, and subject to ongoing scrutiny.
+Party feedback is sought and welcomed, both during and after arbitrations.
+With increasing pressure on time and costs in arbitration, JAMS’ close relationship with its neutrals offers a degree of oversight and therefore comfort to parties – irrespective of whether JAMS is administering the case – that the process will be run in an efficient manner, and that awards are delivered in a timely fashion.

-Prompt, consensual resolution of disputes is central to JAMS' culture and identity, and stems from long experience administering alternative dispute resolution (ADR) programmes for individuals, corporations and associations.
-Such ADR programmes are often administered in accordance with special rules, procedures and protocols that include: training of panel and staff; extensive case tracking and reporting; self-imposed quality control; and peer review standards for both professional and administrative services.
-In partnership with claims administrators and courts, JAMS has also created protocols and administered specialised programmes for handling mass claims arising out of class actions, mass torts and bankruptcies.
+Prompt, consensual resolution of disputes is central to JAMS’ culture and identity, and stems from long experience administering ADR programmes for individuals, corporations and associations.
+Such ADR programmes are often administered in accordance with special rules, procedures and protocols that include training of panel and staff, extensive case tracking and reporting, self-imposed quality control and peer review standards for both professional and administrative services.
+In partnership with claims administrators and courts, JAMS has also created protocols and administered specialised programmes for handling mass claims arising out of class actions, mass torts, and bankruptcies.

 JAMS is thus active along the entire spectrum of ADR products and services, and along the entire timeline of a dispute, up to and including the allocation of settlement funds in large-scale matters.
-Examples include the allocation of an US$80 million settlement to over 13,000 claimants in: the Unocal Refinery Litigation; the adjudication of over 35,000 African American Farmers discrimination claims; and compensation and overtime claims in retail industries, to name a few matters.
+Examples include the allocation of a US$80 million settlement to over 13,000 claimants In re Unocal Refinery Litigation; the adjudication of over 35,000 African American farmers’ discrimination claims, and compensation and overtime claims in retail industries, to name a few matters.
 Many JAMS neutrals serve as court-appointed special masters for settlement or discovery in multi-district and other complex litigations involving pharmaceuticals (eg, Baycol, DES, Fen-Phen and Zyprexa), Agent Orange, employment discrimination and government audits.

-The launch of JAMS International was closely followed in 2012 by the opening of a Resolution Center in Miami, Florida.
-The move recognised Miami's importance as an international business community and a gateway to delivering ADR services in the CALA (Caribbean and Latin American) region.
-JAMS continues to expand its CALA presence with the addition of neutrals in Turks & Caicos and Mexico City, the development of a Latin American panel with strong Spanish and Portuguese language skills, and case management services in Mexico City.
+The launch of JAMS International was closely followed in 2012 by the opening of a resolution centre in Miami, Florida.
+The move recognised Miami’s importance as an international business community and a gateway to delivering ADR services in the Caribbean and Latin American (CALA) region.
+JAMS continues to expand its CALA presence, with the addition of neutrals in Turks and Caicos, and Mexico City, the development of a Latin American panel with strong Spanish and Portuguese language skills, and case management services in Mexico City.

 Types of dispute handled

 JAMS handles multiparty, complex cases in virtually all areas of the law in hearing locations throughout the world.
-Such matters include: antitrust and competition law; bankruptcy; business; class action; commercial; construction; construction defect; e-discovery; education; employment; engineering and construction; entertainment and sports; environmental; family; financial; franchise; government; healthcare; insurance and reinsurance; intellectual property; landlord/tenant; lender liability; licensing; patents; pharmaceutical disputes; professional malpractice; marital dissolution; mass tort; partnership; personal injury; probate; product liability; public policy; real estate; securities; toxic tort; and trusts and estates matters.
+Such matters include antitrust, bankruptcy, business, class action, commercial, construction, construction defect, e-discovery, education, employment, engineering and construction, entertainment and sports, environmental, family, financial, franchise, government, healthcare, insurance/reinsurance, intellectual property, landlord/tenant, lender liability, licensing, patents, pharmaceutical disputes, professional malpractice, marital dissolution, mass tort, partnership, personal injury, probate, product liability, public policy, real estate, securities, toxic tort, and trusts and estates matters.

 Number of disputes handled

-In 2016, JAMS handled a worldwide caseload of just under 14,000 disputes, comprising over 3,100 arbitration filings with the remainder being mediations and hybrid processes.
+In 2015, JAMS handled a worldwide caseload in excess of 13,000 disputes, comprising close to 3,000 arbitration filings with the remainder being mediations and hybrid processes.
 Of these, the international caseload was roughly 230 filings, evenly split between arbitrations and mediations.
-As of May 2017, the annualised caseload, both domestic and international, continues to grow.

 Because JAMS is committed to giving back to local, national and international communities, it established the JAMS Foundation in 2002.
 The Foundation, funded entirely by contributions from JAMS neutrals and associates, provides grants for conflict resolution initiatives and is now the world’s largest funder of dispute resolution programmes and initiatives.
 The JAMS Foundation has provided more than US$5 million in grant funding since its inception.